GCSE Media Studies

 The structure of the course enables students to develop key analytical and creative skills, which culminate in two final exams totalling 70% of the final grade.
 Finally, the additional 30% of the grade is made up of NEA (Non Examined Assessment) in which students will create their own individual short film production.

-- Mr Neil Parsons – Teacher of Media Studies and Assistant Head of Teaching and Learning
+- Mr Neil Parsons – Teacher of Media Studies; Assistant Headteacher, Student Progress (Academic)

-- Mr Richard Mayers – Teacher of Media Studies and Lead Practitioner of Teaching & Learning
+- Mr Richard Mayers – Teacher of Media Studies; Lead Practitioner, Teaching & Learning